 Origin

 According to a non-verifiable hypothesis, the vine was imported to Portugal by German crusaders from the Rhine region in the Middle Ages.
-The variety was first mentioned in 1712 under the name Arinto by the Portuguese wine author Vicêncio Alarte’s work, which is considered the first treatise on this subject.
+The variety was first mentioned in 1712 under the name Arinto by the Portuguese wine author Vicêncio Alarte’ whose work is considered the first treatise on this subject.

 If a relationship with the Riesling variety was once invoked, DNA tests soon took care of the contradiction of the romantic theory.